What is the BCCFP?

 What does the College NOT do?

-The College cannot assist patients in finding family physicians.
-The College of Physicians and Surgeons of BC should be able to help in this regard.
-The College cannot offer medical advice or counselling to patients; please contact your family physician for any medical care or advice.
+The BCCFP cannot assist patients in finding family physicians.
+Please visit our Find a Family Doctor page for more information.
+The BCCFP cannot offer medical advice or counselling to patients; please contact your family physician for any medical care or advice.
 In addition, the BCCFP does not handle complaints against physicians; please contact the College of Physicians and Surgeons of BC for assistance in this area.

 What is family medicine?